yousuf123456/LitLang/README.md

 ```

 #### Syncing Content
 Once files are uploaded to S3, run sync scripts to store all files metadata on MongoDB database, enabling easy and type-safe listing on the website via Prisma.
-Visit repository for syncing scripts and their documentation.
+Visit [Litlang-Sync](https://github.com/yousuf123456/litlang-sync) for syncing scripts and their documentation.

 #### Setting up CloudFront
   1. Create a CloudFront distribution pointing to your S3 bucket (`your-bucket.s3.amazonaws.com`)